huggingface/transformers/docs/source/en/quantization.md

 <Tip warning={true}>

-Only 4-bit models are supported, and we recommended deactivating the ExLlama kernels if you're finetuning a quantized model with PEFT.
+Only 4-bit models are supported, and we recommend deactivating the ExLlama kernels if you're finetuning a quantized model with PEFT.

 </Tip>